-David S Roos, Dhany Shanmugam, University of Pennsylvania, Philadelphia, PA, USA
+David S Roos, Dhanasekaran Shanmugam, University of Pennsylvania, Philadelphia, PA, USA

 Wes Van Voorhis, Greg Crowther, Aaron Riechers, University of Washington, Seattle, WA, USA

-Matt Berriman, Arnab Pain, Takashi Suzuki, Christiane Hertz-Fowler, Wellcome Trust Sanger Institute, Hinxton, UK
+Matt Berriman, Magdalena Zarowiecki, Arnab Pain, Takashi Suzuki, Christiane Hertz-Fowler, Wellcome Trust Sanger Institute, Hinxton, UK

 Stuart Ralph, Maria Doyle, University of Melbourne, Melbourne, Victoria, Australia

 Data in TDR Targets is obtained from upstream databases or provided by independent researchers through curation of the literature.
-For a list of the data integrated into TDR Targets and the related publications see Data Sets.
+For a list of the data integrated into TDR Targets and the related publications see below.